Xaxis/fluid-grid/README.md

 of common widths/dimensions.

 The purpose of fluid-grid was to create an extremely lightweight SASS mixin system to aid in rapid responsive development.
-Columns in fluid-grid are based on a grid system though their dimensions are not constrained by grid fractions while still respecting grid gutters.
+Columns in fluid-grid are based on your grid system though their dimensions are not constrained by grid fractions while still respecting your grid system's gutter dimensions.

 [Demo](http://boilerjs.com/misc/fluid-grid/)